 I do not have a child and the only thing I can compare to that kind of love… is the love I have for my Australian Shepherd, Daisy.
 Mothers and fathers of the world, I am sure you are scoffing at my comment.
 Yesterday I blew $175 at the Vet for a series of tests to see what was creating discharge in her eyes.
 I haven’t bought proper clothes for myself in months (turns out she has allergies).
 You know where I’m coming from, see?
 Probably not.
 How about the fact that I saved this as a draft and took her for a short walk.
-I cleaned up after her and, of course, some got on my hand.
+I cleaned up after her with a doggy bag and, of course, some got on my hand.
 I continued to walk with my right hand on high-alert and off to the side, because, well, Aussies need their exercise.
 Been there?
 I can just see your eyebrows furrowing in disgust at the comparison of my fur-baby to your precious human-baby.

 You’re thinking I am obsessed, and you are right.
 I even started an Instagram for her back when she was a puppy.
 My phone ran out of space so I just started saving her pictures on her own account – @daisytheaussiedog.
 It was kind of embarrassing, having that many pictures of a puppy, until her followers exploded and I realized… almost everyone else has an account, a blog, a twitter, or some other outlet for images of their dog, too.